Flamurtari FC: Supporters

 Flamurtari Vlorë fans are considered as the most passionate in Albania.
 They are, also, the vast majority of all Albania, with at least 20% of all Albanians.
 This is related with the fact that there has not been other football team in Vlorë.
 Usually, as mentioned in Petraq Hanxhari's book "Per ty, Flamurtar!
 (For you, Flamurtar!)" from Monday to Thursday the fans used to talk in every pub about the team's last game and condition of the players.
 On Thursday, after the team's usual test match with any local side, the fans would talk about the next game.
 But nowadays, the support for Flamurtari has been going down.
 Even though the ticket sales and the number of season-ticket holders has increased rapidly since 1999 (the lowest average attendance in the entire Flamurtari's history), there are much fewer in comparison with the Communist era.
 The two fan clubs supporting Flamurtari are "Dragonjte Kuqezi (Red and Black Dragons)" and "Flota Kuqezi (The Red and Black Fleet)".
 The latter usually stay in the East Stand, commonly known as "Tribuna C".

 Club rivalries

-Flamurtari Vlorë's main rival is KF Tirana.
-During the 1975s both clubs used to play the most beautiful football in Albania and the matches between them were the most attended from the supporters.
+Flamurtari Vlorë's main rival is KF Vllaznia Shkodër.
+During the 1970s, both clubs used to play the most beautiful football in Albania and the matches between them were the most attended from the supporters.
 The relations between the two clubs in and out of field were rude and supporters usually have had troubles and violence.
-Other rivals include the capital teams: Dinamo Tirana and Partizani Tirana.
-The rivalry with the capital teams comes from the 1980s famous matches between the clubs and the fact that Vlorë was the first capital of Albania and later capital became Tirana..
+Other rivals include the capital teams: Dinamo Tirana, KF Tirana and Partizani Tirana.
+The rivalry with the capital teams comes from the 1980s famous matches between the clubs.
 There is a lesser rivalry with Apolonia Fier and Teuta.
 The matches against Teuta are called the "coastal derbies".
 At years 2011–13, Flamurtari Vlorë had some troubles against Skënderbeu Korçë because of a clash between the fans of each team but the violence has subsided.